willy229liu/willy229liu.github.io/_projects/3_lua_memory.md

 + **Achievement:** Minimize Lua memory usage from 30MB to 15MB in a large-scale online game with over 20 million lines lua code.

-+ **Core:** Reduce Lua debug information but allow developers to recover error stacks.
++ **Core Concept:** Standard Lua stores a `lineinfo` array (an integer for every single instruction) and `locvars` array (a structure for every defined local variable).
+By removing these arrays and only keeping the `linedefined` (start line of the function) and calculating the current line using the `PC` (Program Counter) offset at runtime, the memory use of lua VM was minimized while maintaining the ability to reconstruct the stack trace offline.

 ---
 ## 1. Problem

-Lua is a language that widely used by the game industry.
+Lua is widely used in the game industry.
 However, its too light framework has many problems when developers use it on a large-scale system.
 One of the problems is the memory usage for its debug information.

 Look at its structure of `Proto`, the lua source code structure of function information:
 {% highlight c linenos %}